 Welcome!
-Here is where you will find information and pictures from our most recent completed projects.
+Here is where you will find information and pictures from projects completed farther in the past.

 We appreciate your interest in the past work we have done to help children have a chance at a happy childhood.
 Sometimes, our mission is even more basic than that.
 In extreme cases, our work can assist in the child strengthening their lives and gives them a fighting chance to reach adulthood.
 One example of this is providing babies in Panama with nutritious baby formula when they have become malnourished.
 This absolutely puts them back on the road to recovery.
 It helps their bodies and brains continue to develop, and reach an age where they can better adapt to their dietary restrictions due to where they live and the available food sources.